orbitalquark/scintillua/doc/manual.md

 For native LPeg support, developers can add the included `LexLPeg.cxx` Scintilla lexer and download and include [Lua][] and [LPeg][] sources files to their toolchains for compiling Scintilla.
-Scintillua supports both Lua 5.1 and Lua 5.2.
-A sample portion of a `Makefile` with Lua 5.2 is shown below.
+Scintillua supports Lua 5.1, 5.2, and 5.3.
+A sample portion of a `Makefile` with Lua 5.3 is shown below.

     # Sample Makefile portion for compiling Scintillua with Scintilla